 Most sake breweries use only the highest quality water which is why so many of them are located right next to or very near a mineral enriched fresh water source.
 The ideal water is rich in potassium, magnesium and phosphoric acid because these minerals play a vital role in assisting the propagation process of the yeast and koji mold.

 Yeast is essential for every type of alcoholic drink, but the strain used for making sake is a little different.
 As a matter of fact, the yeast strain used in making sake has a clear, direct effect on not only the aroma but also the taste of the brew.

-Most sake brands add distilled alcohol but this was something that was never practiced before world war 2.
-Food shortages during the war demanded rice farmers grow rice for food consumption instead of for luxuries like sake.
+Most brands add distilled alcohol but this was something that was never practiced before world war 2.
+Food shortages during the war demanded rice farmers grow rice for food consumption instead of for luxuries like alcohol.
 Brewers, as a result of shortages, began adding distilled alcohol to their batches to increase yield.

 The war is long over, rice is in abundance once again, yet the habit continues to this day but for different reasons.
 Whereas before it was added to increase output, today it is added to enhance the flavor.

 It’s worth noting that premium sake contains considerably less distilled alcohol than the non-premium brands unless it’s Junmai, which doesn’t use any.

 Japanese sake is naturally sweet.
 Therefore, lactic acid is added to counteract the excessive sweetness.
 Other benefits include preserving the flavor and killing germs.